FaithBeam/FarExtract/README.md

 ﻿# FarExtract

-A simple program to extract .far files.
+A simple program to extract The Sims 1 .far files.

 ## Requirements